metaplex-foundation/developer-hub/src/pages/mpl-hybrid/getting-started/js.md

 ---
-title: Getting Started using MPL-404
+title: Getting Started using MPL-Hybrid
-metaTitle: MPL-404 - Getting Started - JavaScript
+metaTitle: MPL-Hybrid - Getting Started - JavaScript
-description: Get started with MPL-404 using JavaScript
+description: Get started with MPL-Hybrid using JavaScript
 ---

 Metaplex provides a JavaScript library that can be used to interact with the MPL-Hybrid program.
 Thanks to the [Umi framework](https://github.com/metaplex-foundation/mpl-hybrid), it ships without many opinionated dependencies thus providing a lightweight library that can be used in any JavaScript project.